-There are 2 distinct types of sangoma.
-One is the herbalist, who functions as a doctor - having learnt the healing properties of plants and potions.
-The other is the spiritualist - like an African shaman - a visionary who makes contact with the ancestors in a trance state.
+There are two distinct types of sangoma.
+One is the herbalist, who functions as a traditional doctor − having learnt the healing properties of plants and potions.
+The other is the spiritualist − an African shaman − a visionary who makes contact with the ancestors in a trance state.

 Visitors who want to learn more about these wise and spiritual people have many options open to them.
 In Johannesburg it's possible to visit the Faraday Muti Market to purchase herbs or concoctions for a variety of ailments, psychological or physical.
 You can also visit a consulting sangoma to have the bones thrown in a divination ritual to tell the future or answer a question.

 If you're keen to learn more about the healing or spiritual properties of plants, people at the market are happy to share their knowledge.

 The Maloti mountains around Ficksburg in the Free State are known as the 'Sangoma University', as many sangomas complete their training there.
 Sangomas from around the country do an annual pilgrimage to this site to collect herbs and get back in touch with nature and their ancestors.
 As cultural sensitivity is required, it's best to arrange a guided visit to the different sangomas, rather than trying to make contact yourself.

 In Eshowe in Zululand a number of tour packages have been developed in association with the local community.
 Here it's possible to catch a rare glimpse of a sangoma initiation, trance and healing ceremonies.

 The many cultural villages in South Africa are also home to sangomas, who will also tell your future by throwing the bones.